ISAITB/docs-itb-ta/source/systemAdministration/index.rst

 followed by an additional postfix:

 * No postfix, means that the setting in question was made through this screen.
-* **"Environment setting"**, indicates this is set through an environment variable in the test bed's installation configuration.
+* **"Environment setting"**, indicates this is set through an environment variable in the Test Bed's installation configuration.
 * **"Default setting"**, indicates this is an overall default setting.

 In terms of priority, a setting through this screen takes precedence over an environment variable, which is turn